Israel–Turkey relations: 2021 Israel–Palestine crisis

 During the 2021 Israel–Palestine crisis, Turkey accused Israel for the violence.
 The Turkish president called Israel a terror state and said that Turkey took initiatives to make international institutions to take action.

 In addition, the Turkish Foreign Minister said during his speech at the United Nations General Assembly that Israel is the sole responsible for the violence and must held accountable for its crimes.
 In another speech at the United Nations Human Rights Council, he said that Israel's actions are "crimes against humanity".

 In an emergency meeting of the Organization of Islamic Cooperation, Turkey proposed an "international protection mechanism", including the deploy of a military force, for the protection of the Palestinians.

 The Turkey's vice president Fuat Oktay said that the Muslim countries should act and take a clear stance.

 During a phone call with the Russian President Vladimir Putin, the Turkish President told him that the international community should “give Israel a strong and deterrent lesson.”
 In another call, the Turkish President asked the Pope Francis to support sanctions against Israel.
-In addition, the Turkish president talked in the phone with the King Abdullah of Jordan and told him that the Israeli attacks against Palestinians are inhuman and target all Muslims, adding that Turkey and Jordan must work together to stop them.
-Furthermore, Erdogan spoke to the phone with the Emir of Kuwait Nawaf Al-Ahmad Al-Jaber Al-Sabah, the Palestinian President Mahmoud Abbas and the Hamas leader Ismail Haniyeh.
+The Turkish president also talked with King Abdullah of Jordan, and called for Turkey and Jordan to work together to stop Israel's attacks on Palestine.
+Furthermore, Erdoğan spoke to the phone with the Emir of Kuwait Nawaf Al-Ahmad Al-Jaber Al-Sabah, the Palestinian President Mahmoud Abbas and the Hamas leader Ismail Haniyeh.
 While the Turkish Foreign Minister talked in the phone with his counterparts from Iran, Algeria, Pakistan and Russia.

 Thousands of protesters demonstrated in Turkish cities against Israel, despite a full lock down in the country due to the COVID-19 pandemic.

 The Turkish National Security Council condemned the occupation of Palestinian lands by Israel and attacks against Palestinians.